kotoMJ/security-showcase-android/lint/lint.md

 Danger is highly customizable opensource project.
 Ready for almost any git repo and for almost every CI.
 It allows to write plugin almost for every existing code automation tool.

+Every step to be executed by Danger is located in [Dangerfile](../Dangerfile)

 ## Run on local

 Danger last merged PR in my current branch